Health Insurance

 · You get three initial primary care visits

-· For an individual, the Deductible is $8150, and $16300 for a family
+· For an individual, the out-of-pocket maximum (deductible) is $9,450 in 2025, and $18,900 for a family, per IRS annual adjustments

 High-Deductible Health Plan (HDHP)

-· You have to choose one of the health plans: HMO, PPO, EPO, or POS
+· You have to choose one of the health plans: HMO, PPO, EPO, or POS as your underlying HDHP structure

 · Similar to other plans, if you reach the maximum out-of-pocket deductibles, the plan pays for your full healthcare